jzhan211/academic-kickstart/content/authors/Xiangyu Ye/_index.md

 ---
 # Display name
-title: Jing Liu
+title: Xiangyu Ye

 # Username (this should match the folder name)
 authors:
-- Jing Liu
+- Xiangyu Ye

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Software Engineer and Bioinformatician
+role: Postdoctoral Fellow

 # Organizations/Affiliations
 organizations: